Kyleena 19.5 mg intrauterine delivery system

 2. What you need to know before you use Kyleena

-Do NOT use Kyleena if you:
+Do NOT use Kyleena if:

-• are allergic to levonorgestrel or any of the other ingredients of this medicine (listed in section 6).
+• you are allergic to levonorgestrel or any of the other ingredients of this medicine (listed in section 6).

 Warnings and precautions